opendevstack/ods-pipeline/docs/adr/20210517-testing-tekton-tasks.md

 Simplest-case scenario:

 Run a task that prints a hello world message and define a test in Go using Use [this](https://github.com/opendevstack/tailor/blob/master/pkg/openshift/filter_test.go#L105) approach as a reference.

+* Decide whether testing should be made public or internal.